austindriggs/mips-translatron-3000/README.md

 ## AI DISCLOSURE

-AI was used when **generating comments only**, it was not used for code generation, corrections, or formatting.
+AI was used when **generating comments only**, it was not used for code generation, corrections, formatting, or anything else.